meet-one/MEET.ONE-App-Localization/README.md

-# meet-i18n
+# MEET.ONE-App-Localization
-the i18n config files for MEET.ONE application
+Json files for MEET.ONE application